joehalloran/sql-coursework/README.md

 Strangely, Y01690 only prescribed 21 items in January 2016 and 2 items in February 2016.
 This suggests extenuating circumstances (maybe the surgery was closed for refurbishment) would give such low prescription numbers and therefore such low total spend.

-Then I looked for the highest value, again returning the top 10.
+I then looked for the highest value, again returning the top 10.

 ```
 SELECT treatment.practice,